rogers-obrien-rad/api-alchemy/documents/session2/s2_notes.md

 _How parameters are documented_

 #### Documentation for Path Parameters typically includes:
-1. **Parameter Names**: Documentation lists the names of path parameters that you may need to include in your API request's URL.
-These parameters are typically part of the URL structure.
+* **Names**: Documentation lists the names of path parameters that you may need to include in your API request's URL.
-2. **Parameter Types**: It specifies the data types or formats expected for each path parameter.
+* **Types**: The data types or formats expected for each path parameter.
 This information helps you ensure that your parameter values match the expected type.
-3. **Parameter Placement**: Path parameters are typically included directly in the URL's path, and the documentation shows where in the URL to place each parameter.
+* **Placement**: Path parameters are typically included directly in the URL's path, and the documentation shows where in the URL to place each parameter.
-1. **Parameter Constraints**: Documentation may outline any constraints or validation rules that path parameters must adhere to, such as minimum/maximum lengths or allowed characters.
+* **Constraints**: Documentation may outline any constraints or validation rules that path parameters must adhere to, such as minimum/maximum lengths or allowed characters.
-1. **Required Parameters**: It specifies whether a path parameter is required or optional.
+* **Required Parameters**: Whether a path parameter is required or optional.
 If a parameter is required, it must be included in the URL for the request to be valid.
-1. **Example URLs**: Documentation often provides examples of complete URLs with path parameters included.
+* **Example URLs**: Documentation often provides examples of complete URLs with path parameters included.
 These examples serve as templates for constructing your requests.
-1. **Parameter Descriptions**: You'll find descriptions or explanations for each path parameter, helping you understand its purpose and usage within the API request.
+* **Descriptions**: You'll find descriptions or explanations for each path parameter, helping you understand its purpose and usage within the API request.

 #### Documentation for Query Parameters typically includes:
-1. **Parameter Names**: Documentation lists the names of query parameters that you may include in your API request's URL.
+* **Names**: Documentation lists the names of query parameters that you may include in your API request's URL.
 These parameters are typically added after the "?" character in the URL.
-2. **Parameter Types**: It specifies the data types or formats expected for each query parameter, helping you ensure that your parameter values match the expected type.
+* **Types**: It specifies the data types or formats expected for each query parameter, helping you ensure that your parameter values match the expected type.
-2. **Parameter Usage**: Query parameters are typically used to filter, paginate, or customize API responses.
+* **Usage**: Query parameters are typically used to filter, paginate, or customize API responses.
 Documentation explains how each parameter affects the response.
-2. **Parameter Constraints**: Documentation may outline any constraints or validation rules that query parameters must adhere to, such as valid values or numeric ranges.
+* **Constraints**: Documentation may outline any constraints or validation rules that query parameters must adhere to, such as valid values or numeric ranges.
-2. **Optional Parameters**: Query parameters are often optional, meaning you can choose whether to include them in the URL.
+* **Optional Parameters**: Query parameters are often optional, meaning you can choose whether to include them in the URL.
 Documentation indicates which parameters are optional and which are required.
-2. **Example URLs**: Documentation provides examples of complete URLs with query parameters included, showing how to structure requests for specific use cases.
+* **Example URLs**: Documentation provides examples of complete URLs with query parameters included, showing how to structure requests for specific use cases.
-2. **Parameter Descriptions**: You'll find descriptions or explanations for each query parameter, helping you understand its purpose and how it influences the API response.
+* **Parameter Descriptions**: You'll find descriptions or explanations for each query parameter, helping you understand its purpose and how it influences the API response.

 #### Documentation for Headers typically includes:
-1. **Header Names**: Documentation lists the names of the headers that you may need to include in your API request.
+* **Names**: Documentation lists the names of the headers that you may need to include in your API request.
 These names are case-sensitive and should be entered exactly as specified.
-2. **Header Values**: For each header, it specifies the expected or allowed values.
+* **Values**: For each header, it specifies the expected or allowed values.
 Some headers may have specific values that are required or optional.
-3. **Common Headers**: Commonly used headers like "Authorization," "Content-Type," and "User-Agent" are explained in detail because they are widely used in API requests.
-4. **Example Headers**: Documentation often provides examples of header configurations for different scenarios.
-These examples serve as templates for your requests.
+* **Examples**: Documentation often provides examples of header configurations for different scenarios.
-5. **Header Descriptions**: You'll find descriptions or explanations for each header, clarifying its purpose and how it affects the API request or response.
+* **Header Descriptions**: You'll find descriptions or explanations for each header, clarifying its purpose and how it affects the API request or response.
-6. **Required Headers**: It specifies whether a header is required or optional.
+* **Required Headers**: It specifies whether a header is required or optional.
 If a header is required, it's crucial to include it in your request; otherwise, the request may fail.
-7. **Header Format**: Information about the format or syntax of headers is given.
+* **Format**: Information about the format or syntax of headers is given.
 For instance, some headers require a specific format, like date and time in a specific format.
-8. **Authentication Headers**: If the API uses authentication, the documentation provides details about headers required for authentication, such as API keys or tokens.
+* **Authentication Headers**: If the API uses authentication, the documentation provides details about headers required for authentication, such as API keys or tokens.
-9. **Custom Headers**: In some cases, you may need to include custom headers specific to the API.
-Documentation explains how to use these headers effectively.

 Below is the [Procore API Documentation](https://developers.procore.com/reference/rest/v1/rfis?version=1.0#create-rfi) on how to create a RFI using a POST request: